Ozempic Face: How Much Will Your Face Change? What the Research Shows

 Editorial note

-Reviewed for clarity on January 27, 2026.
+Reviewed by the WellCalcs editorial team for clarity on June 1, 2026.
 This article is educational only and does not replace medical advice, diagnosis, treatment, or medication instructions.
 Read the full medical disclaimer.

 "Ozempic face" is one of those phrases that spread quickly because it sounds dramatic and visual.
 In reality, most of what people mean is facial volume loss during weight loss.
 That can happen with GLP-1 treatment, but it can also happen with dieting, illness, or any sustained drop in body fat.